 The operating results of the Commercial and Industrial Lighting business have been reflected as discontinued operations.
-In addition, the year ended December 31, 2021 includes pre-tax separation and transactions costs of \$7.0 million and a one-time tax benefit of \$25.1 million related to the realization of book to tax basis differences.
+Income from discontinued operations, net of tax was \$34.6 million in 2022 as compared to income of \$34.5 million in 2021.
+Income from discontinued operations, net of taxes for the year ended December 31, 2022 and December 31, 2021 includes pre-tax transaction and separation costs of \$8.8 million and \$7.0 million, respectively.
+The provision for income taxes from discontinued operations in 2021 includes a one-time tax benefit of \$25.1 million related to book-to-tax basis differences that was recognized in the period the business was classified as held-for-sale.
+The provision for income taxes from discontinued operations in 2022 reflects the tax effect of the book gain on sale.